 What follows is only MY VIEW.
 It has not been approved or signed off by the Transgender Lizards Death Cult (I jest …….or do I ….lol)

 Sadly it seems obvious to say it but I don’t think many people get it … All transgender people have different needs and different levels of dysphoria.

-Gender dysphoria is the distress and mental trauma a person feels due to a mismatch between their internal identity and their assigned sex at birth …..idealistic mumbo-jumbo?
+Gender dysphoria FOR ME is the distress and mental trauma I feel between my internal identity and my external appearance …..idealistic mumbo-jumbo?

 Hang on let me finish.
 Unless you’ve been living under a rock, there has been much heated debate about dysphoria, much of it incredibly insensitive and misleading.